Can Observer Bias Cause Problems In Relating To Other People?

 Objectivity is the most critical skill set needed for administrators, managers, diplomats, writers and national leaders, yet objectivity is one of the most elusive viewpoints.
 We bring our learned biases into our everyday lives, and as an actor-observer, interpret the behaviors of others differently than we interpret our own.

 Can observer bias cause problems in relating to people?
 We communicate our expectations of others through our behaviors.
 We categorize people by their age, size, and gender, then create sub-categories for hair, eyes, complexion and the way they dress before they even open their mouths.

 We communicate our negativities through body language, setting an immediate stage for the opposition.
 The opposition doesn't necessarily result in open confrontation, but it is often expressed as avoidance or a lack of cooperation.

 As a society, we can't agree with everything all the time, and we shouldn't.
 The universal agreement creates stagnancy.
-The opposition can mean positive change.
-By rising to the challenge of objectivity instead of the influence of our biases, we can become part of that mysterious force that finds progressive ways of handling difficult problems and turns negative behaviors into positive ones.
+The opposition one experiences can lead to positive change.
+By rising to the challenge of objectivity instead of the influence of our biases and making decisions based on facts, we can become part of that mysterious force that finds progressive ways of handling difficult problems and turns negative behaviors into positive ones.